yanivnizan/knowledge-base/src/documents/docs/platforms/android/MainClasses.html.md

 * `obfuscationSalt` - The obfuscated salt is an array randomly generated numbers.
 It's recommended that you change these numbers for your specific application, but change them only once!

 * `DB_DELETE` - If this is true then the database will be deleted whenever the application loads.

-    <div class="info-box">This feature can be useful for testing when you want to change stuff in your implementation of `IStoreAssets` and see the changes.
-If you try to change things in `IStoreAssets` and don't delete the DB then your changes will not be shown.</div>
+This feature can be useful for testing when you want to change stuff in your implementation of `IStoreAssets` and see the changes.
+If you try to change things in `IStoreAssets` and don't delete the DB then your changes will not be shown.

     <div class="warning-box">Do not release your game with this option set to true!
 Otherwise, your users will lose all their data every time they load the application.</div>

-* `METADATA_VERSION` - Never change this value!
+* `METADATA_VERSION` - This value defines the version of the metadata located in your database.
+Never change the value of this variable!